Capital punishment by the United States federal government: Method

 The method of execution of federal prisoners for offenses under the Violent Crime Control and Law Enforcement Act of 1994 is that of the state in which the conviction took place.
 If the state has no death penalty, the judge must select a state with the death penalty for carrying out the execution.

 The federal government has a facility and regulations only for executions by lethal injection, but the United States Code allows U.S. Marshals to use state facilities and employees for federal executions.

-Federal executions by lethal injection occur at the United States Penitentiary, Terre Haute.
+Federal executions typically occur at the United States Penitentiary, Terre Haute, in Terre Haute, Indiana.
+The method of execution used at USP Terre Haute is lethal injection.

 Pre-Furman federal executions were often conducted by hanging or electrocution, and less commonly by cyanide gas.

 Presidential assassins

-Four Presidents of the United States were slain by assassins while in office.
-The assassination of Abraham Lincoln was tried by a military commission based on the military nature of the conspiracy.
+Four Presidents of the United States have been slain by assassins while in office.
+The assassins of Abraham Lincoln were tried by a military commission based on the military nature of the conspiracy.
 Charles Guiteau's trial was held in a civilian court of the District of Columbia where the assassination of James Garfield happened.

 The assassin of William McKinley, Leon Czolgosz, was tried and executed for murder by New York state authorities.
 The accused assassin of John F. Kennedy, Lee Harvey Oswald, would presumably have been tried for murder by Texas state authorities had he not been killed two days later by Jack Ruby in the basement of the Dallas Municipal Building (then Dallas Police Department headquarters) while being transferred to the county jail.
 (Ruby himself was initially tried and convicted of murder in a Texas state court, but that was overturned by the Texas Court of Criminal Appeals and he died before he could be retried.)
 Only after Kennedy's death was it made a federal crime to murder the President of the United States.